alocken/Project-1---SQL/starting_with_questions.md

 Answer:

-*Cities with highest level of transaction revenues:*
+*Cities with highest level of transaction revenues: As per the data below, the cities with the highest level of transaction revenue were City Unavailable, Mountain View, and New York.
+Additional cities listed in descending transaction revenue detailed in the data below.*

 ![alt text](image.png)

-*Countries with highest level of transaction revenues:*
+*Countries with highest level of transaction revenues: As per the data below, the countries with the highest level of transaction revenue were United States, United Kingdom, and Canada.
+Additional countries listed in descending transaction revenue detailed in the data below.*

 ![alt text](image-1.png)